johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

-> **Note:** Indeed, the utility of this marker protocol is rather limited... however we feel it would be nice, and relatively cost-free to introduce this type as a _marker_ protocol because of the zero runtime overhead of it, and the added logical binding of actors in a comon type hierarchy.
+> **Note:** Indeed, the utility of this marker protocol is rather limited... however we feel it would be nice, and relatively cost-free to introduce this type as a _marker_ protocol because of the zero runtime overhead of it, and the added logical binding of actors in a common type hierarchy.
 >
 > The authors of the proposal could be convienced either way about this type though, and we welcome feedback from the community about it.